 The world needs more of this synergy to create harmony and balance.
 This side of us that we have disconnected from for aeons needs to be nurtured again.
 For our feminine well-being, we need to take the time to be intuned again with our bodies, our intuition, and our innate wisdom.

-It’s time to listen to our bodies and act on its knowing.
+It’s time to listen to our bodies and act on its knowledge.
 We no longer need to endure, put up with and accept the status quo.
 As women, we must come together in unity rather than disunity.
 To feel strong and equal.
 To stop comparing ourselves with others and enjoying be who we are.
 These amazing and beautiful women.

 And connecting again to that side of ourselves and other women is the medicine we need to heal our bodies, minds, hearts and souls.